Raniconduh/cscroll/README.md

 * Red, No identifier: Archive or compressed file
 * White, No identifier: Regular file

 Files that are executable but have another identifier will keep the identifier but be colored green.
+Files that are either media files or archives will be colored respectively but will keep an identifier if they have one.

 Symbolic links that point to directories will be suffixed with `@ => /` and may be entered as a normal directory.
 Otherwise, deletion of a symbolic link will not delete whatever the link points to; only the link itself and opening one will open what the link points to.

 ### Options

 * `-p`: Print the path cscroll ends in.
 Useful for commands like `cd $(cscroll -p)` to cd into the last directory
-* `-nc`: Turn off coloring
+* `-nc`: Turn off coloring. cscroll will run in black and white mode
 * `-h`, `--help`: Show the help screen

 ### Commands